osugar17/typing-Game101/entries/entry03.md

   <img width="314" alt="firebase" src="https://user-images.githubusercontent.com/91745147/219267775-490d1b08-d2ae-4405-a43b-8b84a3cb700c.png">

   This is the code I wrote and this is supposed to show an array of all of the data of my collection of book inside the console however it didn't work.
-I noticed that nothing was being logged inside the console so I thought I connected my `bundle.js` file to the bundle the wrong way.
+I noticed that nothing was being logged inside the console so I thought I've connected my `bundle.js` file to the bundle the wrong way.
 I recreated the bundle based on the tutorial from NetNinja and it finally connected my bundle.js to my index.html.
 Even though it's now connected, the console showed a bunch of errors.
-For now, I have no clue on how to solve it.
+For now, I have no idea on why is this error showing up.

-  I will try to learn more about fireStore database in the future so by the next blog I would be able to solve this problem.
+  I will do more research, tinker more, and learn more about fireStore database in the future so by the next blog I would be able to solve this problem.

   For skills, I've learned to have a **<ins>growth mindset and embracing failure.<ins>** When I was tinkering with firebase I was really confused and so I ask many questions and attended tutoring.
 I also made many errors when I was coding and most of the time I had to start again but I wasn't upset about it.
 I try to make my code better every time I redo it.

 [Previous](entry02.md) | [Next](entry04.md)